MekaSid/Octordle-AI/README.md

 ## Credits

-- The information algorithm used for solving Octordle is based on the General Solver library by [Nuo Wen Lei](https://github.com/NuoWenLei/Wordle_Solver).
+- The information algorithm used for solving Octordle draws inspiration from the General Solver script (general_solver.py) by [Nuo Wen Lei](https://github.com/NuoWenLei/Wordle_Solver).
 - The user interface for playing Octordle is built using the tkinter library in Python.

 ## Installation